CSoney017/332homeworks/homework05/README.md

 The route `/epochs` has been modified to account for two query parameters: offset and limit.

 1. The offset parameter will indicate which epoch should be listed first.
-For example, if the user inputs 1994 as the offset value, the file will return epochs and their values from the year 1994 and onward.
+For example, if the user inputs 2 as the offset value, the file will return epochs and their values from the 2nd epoch onward.

 2. The limit parameter indicates how many epoch values the user wants returned.
 If the user inputs a value of 3, the file will return a maximum of 3 epochs.